PelionIoT/mbed-connector-api-node-quickstart/README.md

 mbed Device Connector Quickstart listening at http://localhost:3000
 ```

-Copy and paste the printed URL into your browser and you should see a page listing the number of "Button Presses".
+Copy and paste the printed URL into your browser and you should see a page listing all of your connected mbed Clients.

 If you're running the mbed Client on an mbed, press the button indicated in the [mbed Client Example](https://github.com/ARMmbed/mbed-client-examples#testing) testing section.

-If you're running the mbed Client on Linux, the button presses should increment every 10 seconds.

-Refresh the page to update the "Button Presses" to the most recent value.

 ## Appendix